rjsf-team/react-jsonschema-form/docs/usage/validation.md

 ## HTML5 Validation

-By default, the form does not use HTML5 validation.
+By default, the form does not use [HTML5's built-in validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation).
+Rather, react-jsonschema-form's validation is used by default.

 If you wish to enable HTML5 validation, passing `html5Validate=false` will enable it.